syncfusion-content/blazor-docs/blazor/query-builder/separate-connector.md

 # EnableIndividualConditions in Blazor QueryBuilder Component

-The [Blazor Query Builder](https://www.syncfusion.com/blazor-components/blazor-query-builder) functionality extends to cloning both individual rules and entire groups.
-Utilizing the Clone options will generate an exact duplicate of a rule or group adjacent to the original one.
-This feature enables users to replicate complex query structures effortlessly.
-The [ShowButtons](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.QueryBuilder.QueryBuilderShowButtons.html) function offers users the ability to toggle the visibility of these cloning buttons, providing convenient control over the cloning process within the Query Builder interface.

-You can `clone` groups and rules by interacting through the user interface and methods.

-* Use the [CloneGroup](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.QueryBuilder.SfQueryBuilder-1.html#Syncfusion_Blazor_QueryBuilder_SfQueryBuilder_1_CloneGroup_System_String_System_Int32_) method to clone group.
-* Use [CloneRule](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.QueryBuilder.SfQueryBuilder-1.html#Syncfusion_Blazor_QueryBuilder_SfQueryBuilder_1_CloneRule_System_String_System_Int32_) method to clone rule.
+The [Blazor Query Builder](https://www.syncfusion.com/blazor-components/blazor-query-builder) provides the functionality to integrate standalone connectors between rules or groups within the same group.
+This allows for greater flexibility, as users can connect rules or groups using different connectors, enhancing the complexity and precision of query construction.
+You can use [EnableIndividualConditions](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.QueryBuilder.QueryBuilderEnableIndividualConditions.html) to perform separate connector functionality.

 ```cshtml
 @using Syncfusion.Blazor.QueryBuilder